 The first chart shows Home Depot with 14-day RSI in red and the Percent Price Oscillator (PPO) with its histogram in the indicator window.
 Keep in mind that HD has a SCTR score of 97.4.
 RSI shows strength because it was trading above 70 at the time.
 In fact, notice that RSI was at its highest level in over six months.
 This strong reading contributed to the high technical rank for HD.
 The last three bars of the histogram define the slope.
 There is a sharp rise from the first bar to the third, which is a positive slope.

 The second chart shows Whirlpool (WHR) with the same short-term indicators.
 Remember, WHR had a SCTR score of 3.50.
 14-day RSI bounced off its late November low, but remains below 50.
 Short-term momentum is neutral at best, slightly bearish at worst.
-The 3-day slope for the PPO-Histogram is, however, positive.
+The 3-day slope for the PPO-Histogram, however, is positive.
 Notice that the first bar is in negative territory and the third bar is in positive territory.
 The rise is not that steep though.
 This indicates that the 3-day slope of the PPO-Histogram is not contributing that much to the indicator score.
-Also keep in mind that this indicator accounts for just 10% of the total score.
+Additionally, keep in mind that this indicator accounts for just 10% of the total score.

 Once working with a SCTR table, users can sort the columns with the double arrows.
-Sorting can be by industry group, SCTR, SCTR Change or Close.
+Sorting can be by industry group, SCTR, SCTR Change, or Close.
 The SCTR change is the change in SCTR values from one period to the next.
 Sorting by this column will show chartists which stocks had the biggest changes in their technical rank.
 This feature can be used to spot big movers.
 Note that leveraged and inverse ETFs are excluded from the SCTR rankings for the ETF universe.
-Above average volatility and inverse movements skew the results.
+Above-average volatility and inverse movements skew the results.
 The VIX ETF (VXX) is also excluded because it moves inverse to the S&P 500.
 Click here to see the StockCharts Technical Rank page live.

 The StockCharts Technical Rank (SCTR) separates the wheat from the chaff.
 Relative strength is an important part of a successful trading or investing strategy.
 Based on the wisdom of John Murphy, SCTR allows chartists to compare the technical strength of one stock against all the stocks in its peer group.
 Chartists can also group stocks according to the technical rank.
 Stocks in the top 30% will have a technical rank of 70 or higher.
 Chartists can then focus on these relatively strong stocks for potential long positions on pullbacks.
-Conversely, chartists can use the technical rank to avoid weak stocks, such as those with a technical rank below.
+Conversely, chartists can use the technical rank to avoid weak stocks, such as those with a technical rank below 40.
 As far as new trends emerging, chartists can look for stocks with technical ranks moving out of the middle zone (40-60).
 A move above 60 would show relative strength improving, while a move below 40 would show an increase in relative weakness.
 As with all technical tools, SCTR should be used in conjunction with other aspects of Technical Analysis.

 Q: Why doesn't XYZ have a SCTR?